Payroll Vault Franchise Industry Awards

 1. If you aren’t familiar with FBR, learn more about our awards and schedule a call to talk with us about how we can make your job easier.

 2. If you have clients with 10+ franchisees open and operating that HAVEN’T surveyed their franchisees, get them to register ASAP so we can include them in our awards and content.
-Similarly, if they have 10+ employees, get them into our Franchising@WORK research to qualify for an award.
+Similarly, if they have 10+ employees, get them into our employee engagement research to qualify for an award.

 3. If your clients are FBR clients, reach out with questions or for ideas on how we can help you get more exposure for them.